Free Consultation: 858.450.1040 Payment | Client Login

 What Were the Results of Brown’s EDD Audit?

-After less than a month, EDD sent a final letter indicating that while minor fines were due, the case was closed.
+After less than a month, EDD sent a final letter indicating the decision– minor fines were due, the case was closed.
 For Brown, the results–and knowing his business was going to be fine– provided a sense of relief.

 Ryan’s results are both exceptional and the kind of outcome our team strives for with every client.
 And while we can’t promise any client’s outcome will be the same as another, we can say with utmost assurance that the team at Milikowsky Tax Law is your relentless advocate in the face of EDD, CSLB, and IRS audit.